General Information for Prospective Students

 For Elementary School: 8:25 a.m. to 8:40 a.m.
 Walk-and-Talk and 8:40 a.m.to 8:55 a.m.
 Morning Meeting

 Grade 6-Grade 12:

 8:30 a.m. to 2:55 p.m.

 ASK is accredited by the “Middle States Association of Colleges and Schools” in the United States of America.
 Its most recent accreditation was completed in 2012.
 The school is also formally recognized by the Kuwait Ministry of Private Education which has equalized the school’s diploma with Kuwait’s general secondary certificate.

 Students in grades Pre-K to 12 may participate in a well-balanced program of activities ranging from ecology or the performing arts.
-Most sports are offered for both girls and boys on varsity and junior varsity levels.
+To this: Most sports are offered for both boys and girls from the under 12 to the varsity level.
 Cultural activities include forensics, theater, and jazz band.
 The school also offers opportunities to participate in student government, academic games, Model United Nations and National Honor Society.
 The core curriculum is supplemented by a co-curricular program of cultural, social, service and athletic activities in all three schools.